Want to Help?

 - Request permission from callers to record such details as is necessary to help you provide support

-- Record relevant information using the enquiry log form which should be submitted to the Project Manager by post or email on a weekly basis
+- Record relevant information using the enquiry log form which should be submitted to the Health and Wellbeing Lead by post or email on a weekly basis

 - Provide further information on services available to the caller should they request it from a specified list of approved services LRSN are happy to recommend.